 These regulations were observed by the police and prison authorities in Tasmania, whenever the circumstances permitted.
 The “dress” prescribed by regulations required two types of photographs: a “booking photograph” in which the prisoner wore his own civilian clothes, usually taken on arrest; and an incarceration photograph, showing the prisoner in standard issue prison uniform during his service of a sentence.
-Examples of both types of photographs, and of the same prisoner, are extant and bear Thomas Nevin’s official government stamp with the Royal Arms insignia (QVMAG; SLNSW; NLA).
-Nevin made at least three duplicates from his original glass negative of more than 3000 prisoners: one to be pasted to the criminal’s record sheet; one to be held at the Central Registry, Town Hall, and one or more to be circulated to police in the event of release or warrant for additional offences.
+Examples of both types of photographs, and of the same prisoner, are extant and bear Thomas Nevin’s government contractor stamp with the Royal Arms insignia (QVMAG; SLNSW; NLA).
+Nevin made at least four duplicates from his original glass negative of more than a thousand prisoners: one to be pasted to the criminal’s record sheet; one to be held at the Central Registry, Town Hall, and the rest to be circulated to police in the event of release or warrant for additional offences.

 … Here, again, we have a reduction of nearly one-fourth of the total amount, while the same return shows the valuable working of the Prevention of Crimes Act, or as it is better known, the Habitual Criminals Act.
 In 1869 crimes of violence had risen to a total of 441, while there was every probability of a still further increase.
 The strong representative powers vested in the executive police were immediately acknowledged by the criminal classes, for in the following year the number had fallen to 326, although for some years previous there had been a general advance.
 The system of supervision by the police, the accurate registration and photographing of prisoners, though still in its infancy, and requiring further development, has given the police a greater knowledge of the previous life of criminals and a considerable control over their actions, while the payment of the gratuity money to discharged prisoners …